Vance97/WitsShell/README.md

 | Command history                 | ✔️  |
 | Error handling                  | ✔️  |
 | Forking and child processes     | ✔️  |

-Task 1.1: Provide a concise and descriptive answer to the following questions.

-<h2>Q1: The following actions, do they require the OS to use kernel mode or user mode is sufficient?
-Explain.
--Starting a new process.
--Multiplying two floating numbers stored in an application’s memory.
--Writing the results of the multiplication to a temporary log file on disk.</h2>

-A1: For this type of shell and its actions, the user mode is sufficient in order to run them.
-In the user mode the the code being executed has no direct access to the hardware or the reference memory.
-The code ran on the computer is mostly in user mode hence the user mode being enough.

-- Starting a new process:
-  Anwser: While user mode is sufficient to simply start a new process, it has limited access to system resources.

-- Multiplying two floating numbers stored in an application’s memory:
-  Anwser: For this operation, user mode is sufficient.
-The compiler is an application which, in this case, does not reuqire access to special functions or direct hardware         access.

-- Writing the results of the multiplication to a temporary log file on disk:
-  Anwser: Kernel mode must be invoked, because writing temporary log files is restricted to regular users.

-<h2>Q2: Explain the purpose of a system call.
-Describe how control passes to the kernel when executing a system call.</h2>

-A2: A system call is a method for the program to request a service from the kernel in the operating system.
-Its purpose is interacting with the operating system.
-In other words, a system call provides an API (Application User Interface) with its services from the operating system to the program which uses them.
-System calls are considered to be the only way to interact with the kernel, as they allow the user-level processes to request services of the operating system in use.

-An interrupt is used to transfer control to the kernel.
-The program uses the system call along with the ID of the system call, then executes the system interrupt.

 <h3>Tutorials and useful links</h3>